Sun & Moon (Above & Beyond song)

 "Sun & Moon" is a song by British trance group Above & Beyond featuring singer-songwriter Richard Bedford.
 Released in March 2011 as the lead single from their second album, Group Therapy, the song reached number 71 in the UK.

+Music video

+The accompanying music video, directed by Ferry Gouw, features Northern Soul dancer Steve Cato, showing scenes of a man, alternating between his memories of a relationship gone wrong, and him dancing away the pain in a club.